krutoo/showcase/README.md

 Currently only React is supported.

-MDX also supported as a story module.
+MDX also supported as a story module (if your bundler is configured).

 ## Installation